Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 * The *macro-renderers*, like the `canvas` one, whose goal is to orchestrate the whole rendering process.
 * The *sub-renderers* whose mission is simpler: they only have to draw a precise graph entity, a node if you will.

-The kind of renderer that need here is a subaltern one, and more precisely the one in charge of drawing the nodes.
+The kind of renderer needed in our case is a subaltern one, and more precisely the one in charge of drawing the nodes.

 ---